...ABOUT REALTORS AND MLS (Multiple Listing Services)

 What are the things to be aware of in buying mobile homes?
 “Well, mobile homes are considered to be ‘chattels’ not real property by most lenders.
 In other words, the lender fully expects a mobile home to be worth less in ten years than it is today.
 Therefore, on older mobile homes, many lenders are reluctant to lend, CMHC is reluctant to insure, and the amortization period can be very short (there-by driving up the monthly payment).
 Talk to an experienced rural lender or Realtor before falling in love with an acreage with a 1978 Bendix Mobile home on it.”

 These are the basics and FAQ’s of mortgage financing as it applies to most Real Estate, but certainly Rural Real Estate Transactions.
-Don’t hesitate to call or email Dave or Mary with any other questions.
+Don’t hesitate to call or email Dave with any other questions.